gfois90/FOAR-705/README.md

 I have included code to train a machine learning classifier (You must use your own destinations and filenames)

-The following was writting in Processing and WordCram
+The following was written in Processing and WordCram

 I have included code to generate a Ying-Yang wordcloud in WordCram.
 (You must use your own destinations and filenames)